This page is for information purposes only. Certain services and features may not be available in your jurisdiction.

 Spread trades can be used to hedge an outright position, locking in earnings regardless of price at contract settlement.
 Additionally, a spread trade can be used as a speculative vehicle.
 By buying a spread — that is, trading the bull spread — the trader can speculate that the price of the longer-term contract will increase relative to the near-term contract.
 Conversely, selling a spread enables traders to speculate that the price of the longer-term contract will decrease relative to the near-term contract.

-Futures spread trading risks
+Uncovering futures spread trading risks

 While futures spread trading can mitigate several risks associated with standalone positions in a market, it's essential to recognize that it isn't without its potential pitfalls.
 However, with careful management, these risks can be reduced.